Skip to content

 Since the TypeScript types do not even exist in runtime, our code does not give us any safety against situations where the request body contains data in the wrong form.

-Giving a type parameter to axios.get might be ok if we are absolutely sure that the backend behaves correctly and returns always the data in the correct form.
-If we want to build a robust system we should prepare for surprises and parse the response data in the frontend, similarly to what we did in the previous section for the requests to the backend.
+Giving a type parameter to axios.get might be ok if we are absolutely sure that the backend behaves correctly and always returns the data in the correct form.
+If we want to build a robust system we should prepare for surprises and parse the response data (similar to what we did in the previous section for the requests to the backend).

 Let us now wrap up our app by implementing the new note addition: